1924 United States House of Representatives election in Arizona

 The 1924 United States House of Representatives elections in Arizona was held on Tuesday November 4, 1924 to elect the state's one at-large representative.
-Incumbent democrat, Carl Hayden won re-election to a seventh term with 82 percent of the vote against former Republican Attorney General, W. J. Galbraith who got only 18% of the vote.
+Incumbent democrat, Carl Hayden won re-election to an eighth term with 82 percent of the vote against former Republican Attorney General, W. J. Galbraith who got only 18% of the vote.

 Primary elections were held on September 9, 1924.